open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 If `target` matches `pattern` it will get replaced with `replacement`.

-The `hashFunction` is an optional argument that creates a hash of `replacement` and then replaces entire strings if they match a glob pattern with the hash value.
+The `function` is an optional argument that can take in any Converter that accepts a (`replacement`) string and returns a string.
+An example is a hash function that replaces any matching glob pattern with the hash value of `replacement`.

 There is currently a bug with OTTL that does not allow the pattern to end with `\\"`.
 [See Issue 23238 for details](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/23238).